2012 Washington Initiative 1185: Support and opposition

 The primary sponsor registered for I-1185 was Tim Eyman, who proposed 25 initiatives for 2012.
 Additional sponsors were Leo J. Fagan and M.J.
 Fagan.
 Approximately 95% of the money to support the initiative was reportedly from "corporate behemoths such as oil companies ... the national beer and soda-pop industries and big pharmaceutical firms."

+Results

+Initiative 1185 was approved with 64% of the vote.